 HERE is the point on the tax form where you’re adding that self employment tax to your total tax bill.

 Why wasn’t this just added way back at the beginning?
 It has to do with the non-refundable credits.
 Those credits are not meant to be applied to self employment tax.
-I think that’s because an employee cannot have their social security and medicare reduced by taking those credits, so self employed individuals should’t be able to as well.
-That seems fair.

 You add your self employment tax to the total you came up with at the end of step 5 and now you have your new total tax bill.
 We’ll call it an adjusted tax bill.